LunarG/VulkanSamples/layers/README.md

 Layers can also be activated via the VK_INSTANCE_LAYERS environment variable.

 All validation layers work with the DEBUG_REPORT extension to provide validation feedback.
-When a validation layer is enabled, it will look for a vk_layer_settings.txt file to define its logging behavior, which can include sending output to a file, stdout, or debug output (Windows).
+When a validation layer is enabled, it will look for a vk_layer_settings.txt file (see"Using Layers" section below for more details) to define its logging behavior, which can include sending output to a file, stdout, or debug output (Windows).
 Applications can also register debug callback functions via the DEBUG_REPORT extension to receive callbacks when validation events occur.
 Application callbacks are independent of settings in a vk_layer_settings.txt file which will be carried out separately.
 If no vk_layer_settings.txt file is present and no application callbacks are registered, error messages will be output through default logging callbacks.

 ### Layer library example code